allmyhomes/angular-pair-programming/README.md

 ## App Description

-Pull tweets from the Twitter public API and display them on a timeline.
+Pull news from the News public API and display them on a timeline.
+Api Key: 5dfbcdd753c1449db741e2f537387fef

 ## Evaluation Criteria

 #### Required

 The app functions as expected from the description.
 It is composed of multiple components, services and css classes.

+The focus is on:
+- List displays items with content
+- Reactive programming
+- API binding
+- Parent-child component organization

 #### Additional